 The analysis revealed two groups of students who understood that education is important.
 The analysis also showed where the teachers of these students did not consistently use Hale's "Best Practices" strategies in their classrooms to assist African American male students.
 Often teachers make assumptions that they are doing all they know how to do in assisting students, and they really are not instilling confidence or hope in these students.

 Durden, A'Licia, "Teacher and Student Perceptions of African American Male Middle School Students Dropping Out of School and Potential Intervention Strategies" (2004).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 32.